andgineer/sorokin.engineer/posts/en/_posts/2017-10-30-electronic_load.md

 1. Bottom digits - current.

-1. If it switched off at min voltage you can see last values when you switch it on again.
+1. If the device had switched off at min voltage you can see last values when you switch it on again.

 1. Start/Stop discharging - press `Start/stop` button.